The Creative Writing Honors Program, 2022-2023

 Candidates will be notified of their application status before spring semester advance registration.

 In the spring semester, candidates whose applications are approved enroll in an Independent Study supervised by the thesis advisor.
 Candidates are required to attend an informational session in the fall with the Director of Creative Writing, at which we will discuss deadlines and tools for completing the thesis.
-So that they can pace themselves during the thesis writing term, candidates should plan to send the beginnings of a draft to their advisors by the beginning of the spring semester.
+So that they can pace themselves during the thesis writing term and meet the final April deadline, candidates should plan to send the beginnings of a draft to their advisors by the beginning of the spring semester.

 If you would like to discuss your candidacy for Honors or have questions about your project, please contact Dr. Julia Bloch.